-Entry on Duty
+Entry On Duty

 Several of the forms can be filled out on-line, or they may be printed and completed manually.
 Forms on this site are either in PDF* or FAR** formats.
 Be aware that data entered on the electronic forms will not be saved and your input will be deleted when you exit the form.
 Please review each form for accuracy and print before continuing to the next form.
 As you work through the pre-appointment package, use the checklist of the documents provided as your guide.
 We also recommend that you keep copies of these documents for your records.